ysunaw/voice-questionnaire/README.md

 ## Overview

 Voice Qualtrics is a survey-making platform designed for creating and sending out questionnaires through Amazon’s Echo devices.
-It is primarily built to facilitate care providers to distribute Electronic Rapid Fitness Assessment (eRFA) to their patients so the patients can answer the questions from the comfort of their home, but it is also a general platform to design and send out any voice-based questionnaries.
+It is primarily built to facilitate care providers to distribute Electronic Rapid Fitness Assessment (eRFA) to their patients, so the assessment could be accessed and answered by the patients from the comfort of their home.
+It is also a general platform to design and send out any voice-based questionnaries.

+The primary features of the voice survey maker platform are:
+- edit questionnaire titles, descriptions and welcome voice prompt;
+- adding different types of questions in the questionnarie, including multiple choice questions, short answer questions, and grid questions;
+- previewing the questionnaire to see how it will look and sound like on the Alexa screen;
+- sending out the questionnaire to Alexa devices;
+- accessing and answering the questionnarie from the user's choice of Alexa devices.

+## User guide

+Open the GUI platform to get started.
+The left sidebar shows the types of questions it supports.
+Drag and drop a type of question card to the main section and click on the titles, description, and voice prompt to edit them.
+For multiple choice questions, you can add options by clicking on the 'add an option' button.

+The platform

+To access the questionnarie you created, use any Amazon Echo devices or Alexa app on your devices and say '**Alexa, open + questionnarie title**' to trigger the questionnarie.
+The answers would th

 ## Developer's guide

 The platform consists of three part, the Graphical User Interface (GUI), Dynamo DB database, and the Amazon Web Services(AWS)'s skills.

 Amazon Web Services (AWS) ’s lambda function then helps to translate the requests and create items to the tables in DynamoDB.
 When the user speaks to his/her Alexa device to trigger the questionnaire, Amazon voice service would read the questions from the database and announce them one at a time.